The Greencard scheme

 The Danish Agency for Higher Education has developed a database designed to assess foreign qualifications and match them with the Danish equivalent.

 See database for assessing qualifications from specific countries (new window)

-In order to receive points for educational level, you must, as a minimum, have the equivalent of a Danish Bachelor’s degree.
-You will only be given points for one educational level.
+In order to receive any points for your educational level, you must, as a minimum, have the equivalent of a Danish Bachelor’s degree.
+You will only be given points for your highest educational level, and only for completed educational programmes.
 Points are given as follows:

 - Bachelor's degree/Graduated from medium-length education: 30 points

 - Bachelor's degree followed by one-year Master's degree: 50 points

 You will be given 30 bonus points if your education qualifies you to work in a field where Denmark is currently experiencing a shortage of qualified professionals.
 You can find these fields on the Positive List.
 In order to obtain the bonus points, your education must be directly linked to a job title on the Positive List.
 Furthermore, you must meet the requirements for the job title in question, e.g. a Professional Bachelor's degree or a Danish authorisation.

 You will be given bonus points if you graduated from a university which is internationally recognised for its high academic level according to the latest THES-QS World Ranking.
 Points are given as follows:

 - Top 200: 15 points